eigenlucy/eigenlucy.github.io/_posts/2025-12-31-gamma-spec-zine.md

 Every second, thousands of high energy particles, sheered off of atoms by radioactive decay, collide with your body.
 Most pass through harmlessly.
 But each carries a signature: its energy fingerprints the exact isotope that spawned it: potassium-40 from your breakfast banana, cesium-137 from reactor fuel, tellurium from distant supernovae.

 For decades, reading these fingerprints required photomultiplier tubes, cryogenic cooling, and equipment costing tens of thousands of dollars.
 Not anymore.
-Gamma spectroscopy has become suprisingly cheap.
+Gamma spectroscopy has become surprisingly cheap.
 With about $100 in parts and a Saturday afternoon, you can build a device that identifies isotopes by their gamma signatures.

 This article is your field guide: we'll cover what gamma spectroscopy can do, how the physics works, the signal processing that extracts clean spectra from messy detector data, and walk through a low-cost, high-performance gamma spectrscopy system of my own design.